-Under Hopedale's Stormwater Rules and Regulations, as-builts shall be submitted no later than two (2) years from project completion and must be submitted prior to issuance of a Certificate of Completion.
+Section 12 Project Completion under Hopedale's Stormwater Rules and Regulations, as-builts shall be submitted no later than two (2) years from project completion and must be submitted prior to issuance of a Certificate of Completion.
 The as-built record drawings shall be submitted for all stormwater management facilities, practices and controls, and must be prepared and certified by a Professional Engineer.